Share this article

 What is Content Marketing?

-In general, content marketing is the creation of content in various different formats like written articles, tutorial videos, infographics, and the sharing of that content to targeted audiences with the goal of generating more leads, building your brand and driving more customers to your website.
+In general, content marketing is the creation of content in various different formats like written articles, tutorial videos, flip books, infographics, and the sharing of that content to targeted audiences with the goal of generating more leads, building your brand and driving more customers to your website.

 Content marketing is a form of inbound marketing, designed primarily to bring an audience to you, from where those people are already out searching for answers online—whether that be on search engines, video discovery platforms, social media networks or otherwise.